buczaq/FleetMarks/README.md

 ### Further development

 1. Make whole rows clickable, not just the link.
-2. Add a "trash can" button for removing items without opening them.
-3. Implement "open all" button.
+2. Implement "open all" button.
+3. Add page icon to the entry.
+4. Add switch for deleting / not deleting item on-click.